tucs7/MOQA/README.md

 # Usage

-* To construct latent space for the own set of sequences run
+* To train binary autoencoder on the own set of sequences run

 ```
 python train.py experiment_configs/binary.json
 ```

-Note, that the already trained binary autoencoder on the peptide sequences from
+Note, that the trained binary autoencoder on the peptide sequences from

 * A. Tucs, D. P. Tran, A. Yumoto, Y. Ito, T. Uzawa and K. Tsuda, Generating ampicillin-level antimicrobial peptides with activity-aware generative adversarial networks, ACS Omega, 2020, 5(36), 22847–22851.

-is provided here.
-So you can proceed directly to the sampling.
+is already provided here.
+So you can directly proceed to the sampling.

 * For sampling run